8.7

 • Job Costing: Tracks and categorizes project costs into labor, material, or equipment.
 This can be further broken down by individual jobs, suppliers, or any other granular report that helps understand the outflow of costs.

 • Scheduling Management: Provides a real-time view of ongoing project timelines.
-Understand where projects could get bottlenecked and receive notifications or alerts when key tasks are due or completed.
+Helps predict where projects could get bottlenecked and provides notifications or alerts when key tasks are due or completed.

 Based on a recent technology survey by Software Connect, here are some of the top trends for buyers looking to purchase construction software:

 80% of all companies looking for software rely on manual methods to carry out basic business functions.
-If you are still struggling to make Excel spreadsheets or even pen/paper methods work, it may be time to catch up to speed.
+If you struggle to make Excel spreadsheets or even pen/paper methods work, it may be time to get up to speed.

-Over 70% of contractors are looking for job costing and project tracking functionalities with about 67% of respondents also requiring estimating capabilities.
-While this does not dictate what your business needs, it does provide some guidance on what other businesses are doing.
+Over 70% of contractors are looking for job costing and project tracking functionalities, with about 67% of respondents also requiring estimating capabilities.
+While this does not dictate what your business needs, it does provide some guidance on what other companies are doing.

 56% of construction businesses are currently not using construction management software.
 With that number growing yearly, it’s important not to be left behind.